liamsmith3194/ace-of-steaks/README.md

 2. As a site visitor, I want booking a table to be a painless experience with as little input as possible to make my reservation.
 3. As a site visitor, I want some sort of confirmation of my booking.
 4. As a site visitor, I want access to my booking should I need to cancel my table.
-5. As a site visitor, I want to be able to contact the restaurant either via an email form or a telephone number.
-6. As a site visitor, I want to be able to use my location to find the restaurant closest to me, especially if it is part of a chain with hundreds of sites.
+5. As a site visitor, I want to be able to amend my booking, whether that is by changing the date and/or time or number of guests.
-7. As a site visitor, I want the menu or sample menu to be easily available.
+6. As a site visitor, I want the menu or sample menu to be easily available.

 ### Admin User/Owner Goals

 1. As the site owner/admin user, I want the ability to amend and delete reservations, updating the site to allow the table to be replaced by a new booking.
-2. Ensure a table can not be booked for the same time (double booked).
+2. Ensure a table can not be booked for the same date and time (double booked).

 ### Design